Trustees

 Who are we?
 What do we do?

 We are volunteers elected by the members of Aniridia Network each year at its annual general meeting.
-Together we form the Trustee Board which is responsible for running Aniridia Network UK, making decisions about what the charity does.
+Together we form the Trustee Board which is responsible for running Aniridia Network, making decisions about what the charity does in line with its governing document.
+Each trustee is also responsible for a set of activities and any volunteers involved with doing them.

 Born: 1983